NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - RB
     - Is super cancellable
     - High crushes frame 6 (from 1)
+- RA kunais have more lift for better combo consistency
 - GRKnJ
     - Travels two frames slower
     - Appears further back